 - Deposit is usually 30% of the full amount.
 This is paid before they start production, to secure your order.

 - The remaining 70% is then paid once the order is complete.

 That means there are typically two payments you’ll have to make per order.
 This is something to keep this in mind (as fees can add up!) when thinking about which method is the best for you.

-Here are five common ways to pay your suppliers in China:
+Here are five common ways to pay your suppliers in Mainland China:

 1. Make an international wire transfer from your bank

-This is the most straightforward way to pay your suppliers in China.
+This is the most straightforward way to pay your Chinese suppliers.
 If you already have a business bank account, you don’t have to set up anything else in order to process this payment.